Explore Northeastern – Information Session & Campus Tour

 Prospective students are invited to attend Engineering Wednesdays, a weekly specialty presentation for students interested in engineering hosted by members of the College of Engineering’s Dean’s Office.
 This presentation is an opportunity to learn about academic programs, cooperative education, and support services offered to engineering students at Northeastern.
 Following the one-hour presentation, students will be invited to participate in 90-minute tour of the engineering research labs.

-College of Engineering sessions are offered starting from the Admissions Visitor Center every Wednesday when the center is open.
+College of Engineering sessions are offered starting from the Admissions Visitor Center every Wednesday starting September 2 through December 16 when the center is open (there will be no session on November 25).

 Bouvé College of Health Sciences